 I spent a few days here in the fall of 2001, but that visit was much too brief.

-Summer brings a popular medieval festival, but I want to explore the city during a quieter time when it is easier to hear the whispers of the city’s long history.
+Summer brings a popular medieval festival, but I want to explore the city again during a quiet time when it is easier to hear the whispers of the city’s long history.

 Beyond Visby lies a fascinating opportunity to step back in time in a rural landscape that is easily traversed by bike or car.
 I want to spend much, much more time here.

-When I was here last, we quickly traveled the length of the island, taking in a variety of traditional structures, a few beautiful old churches (including one where we were greeted by the haunting sound of a flute), a stone ship grave, beaches, and harbor side fishing camps (closed for the season).
-We even tracked down a few of the island’s “two-toed” horses as we roamed around the countryside.
+When I was here in 2001, we quickly traveled the length of the island.
+Along the way, we saw a variety of traditional structures, including a few beautiful old churches (at one we were greeted by the haunting sound of a flute), a stone ship grave, beaches, and harbor-side fishing camps (closed for the season).
+We even tracked down a few of the island’s “two-toed” horses as we roamed the countryside.

-Everywhere we went, there was a sense of peaceful isolation – or perhaps it was just the steady breathing of history, amplified by the ever-present sound of wind and sea, calling to me, urging me to slow down and explore.
+Everywhere we went, there was a sense of peaceful isolation – or perhaps just the steady breath of history, amplified by the ever-present sound of wind and sea.
+It calls to me, urging me to slow down and explore.
 It’s a call I’m eager to answer.